The Transformative Power of Sensory Integration Rooms

 • Olfactory Stimulation: Lastly, scented diffusers and smell kits can offer olfactory experiences that can either calm or stimulate students depending on their needs.
 This olfactory input can be a subtle yet powerful tool in sensory integration.

-A concept drawing of a proposed sensory integration room, the room features a c-frame swing with platform attachment, soft padded climbing steps leading to a den suitable for the users to hide in.
+A concept drawing of a proposed room the room features a c-frame swing with platform attachment, soft padded climbing steps leading to a den suitable for the users to hide in.

 Practical Considerations for Implementation